Regional labour market data guide

 The modelled estimates are also the best source of data for analysis at the Greater Capital City Statistical Areas level.
 While estimates for capital cities and the balance of states have not been directly modelled, the aggregated modelled SA4 data are better than the direct survey estimates, particularly for the balance of states which generally have smaller populations and smaller sample sizes.

-We are currently exploring modelling regional labour force estimates at lower levels, including SA3 and SA2 regions.
+We are also exploring methods for modelling regional labour force estimates at lower levels, including SA3 and SA2 regions.

 Detailed regional labour market information